 DBMaker allows users to create data files or BLOB files and add them to a tablespace even when the original tablespace is filled.
 A logical file name can be specified (without a full path name being specified) when creating a file.
-The logical file name can later be mapped to a physical file name that is being used by the operating system in order to access the file.
+The logical file name can later be mapped to a physical file name used by the operating system to access the file.
 This setting corresponds to the User-defined filename keyword in the dmconfig.ini file.

-When you create multiple files on a raw device you need to keep the following in mind:
+When creating multiple files on a raw device please keep in mind:

-- When you set multiple files in a single raw device, you can't set tablespaces to autoextend - When you initially set a raw device and create files on it, you can't modify the raw device offset or the file's page number - The total size of all files in a single raw device is restricted to 2GB
+- Tablespaces cannot be set to autoextend when multiple files are set in a single raw device - When a raw device is initially set and files creates on it, the raw device offset and the file's page number cannot be modified - The total size of all files in a single raw device is restricted to not more than 2 GB